mcevoypeter/2020-aut-cs340lx/labs/21-user-processes/README.md

     least for our bare-metal approach, possibly the *only* valid method.
 Credit to this post on making [the pi boot as fast as possible](https://www.raspberrypi.org/forums/viewtopic.php?t=84734).
-    Without it, I might have given up!
+    Without it, I might have given up.

 So, great: let's change your memory to a reasonable amount from "first principles":